solana-labs/solana/docs/src/developing/programming-model/transactions.md

 ### Accounts

 The accounts referenced by an instruction represent on-chain state and serve as both the inputs and outputs of a program.
-More information about Accounts can be found in the [Accounts](accounts.md) section.
+More information about accounts can be found in the [Accounts](accounts.md) section.

 ### Instruction data